dblock/run.dblock.org/_posts/2018/2018-06-22-upgrading-to-a-running-watch.md

 ![]({{ site.url }}/images/posts/2018/2018-06-22-upgrading-to-a-running-watch/run.jpg)

-I later learned that GPS has a cold start and needs to download some local satellite data.
-This usually takes 15 minutes in the dense New York city.
-The watch now acquires GPS in about 30 seconds.

-Ionic GPS fails at around 7-10 miles.
+I later learned that GPS had a cold start and needed to download some local satellite data.
+This took 15 minutes in the dense New York city.
+The watch then acquired GPS in about 30 seconds to a minute, which is still too slow.
+Worse, Ionic's GPS failed at around 7-10 miles every other time and wouldn't restart.
 See [this post](https://community.fitbit.com/t5/Ionic/GPS-dies-at-around-7-10-miles-consistently/m-p/2967988).

 #### Strava